JieSun1990/JERFOUCRU/README.md

 <br/>The calibrated maps will be in **_Generate/Calibrated_** folder.

 **Functions**
 - **Create_Reference_For_Calibrate**: Create a reference map which will be used for Calibrate function.
 I suggest to use FOI map to be the reference map.
-This script will use the original FOI map from [step 0](#step-0-convert-foi-shapefile-to-foi-raster-map).
+This script will use the original FOI map from [Step 0](#step-0-convert-foi-shapefile-to-foi-raster-map).
 I have run it and saved to **_Generate/Calibrated/FOI_**.
 - **Calibrate_Raster_Single_Files**: Simple script for calibrating a single TIF file.
 It is suitable when you want to try the calibrating process to a random TIF file.
 - **Calibrate_Raster_All_Files**: Perform calibrating process to entire [**CROPPED**](#step-1-crop-boundary-of-downloaded-tif-files) covariate files (bioclimate, demography, pigs, ...).
 Note that before using this script, you need to have the well-organized folders containing these covariate files.